GoldenStack/overscore/README.md

 but this has been intentionally avoided as to prevent the CPU from becoming a [Turing tarpit](https://en.wikipedia.org/wiki/Turing_tarpit).

+For example, it's possible to remove some of the indirect move instructions by modifying relevant addresses in the code itself, but this requires self-modifying code and increases the complexity greatly.

 A null byte (opcode zero) exits.
 Otherwise, invalid opcodes always error.
 Addressing invalid memory always errors (errors are defined as emulator exits).